aikea/aikea.github.io/content/watchlog.md

 Stunning Norway!
 Each frame is so well-crafted.
 And then, the superb writing and the performances by Renate Reinsve and Anders Danielsen.
 Had a great time.
 (first watch: Feb 18th, 2022)

+18. > **Endless Love | Shana Feste | 2014**
+I think I just needed some pre-majors cinmeatic recharge and this movie fitted the bill perfectly.
+No excessive mental overhead, no complex characters to analyse, or exceptional plots.
+The kind of romantic mushy love-found-lost-found teenage love story that makes you excessively giddy.
+Yeah, cute story.
+(first watch: Mar 3rd, 2022)

 <hr />